-First take the lemon, cut in half a squeeze it into a large bowl – feel free to use your favourite citrus juicer!!!
+First of all, take the lemon, cut in half and squeeze it into a large bowl, feel free to use your favourite citrus juicer!

 Adding The Cabbage And Carrots To The Marinating Onions

-The lemon juice thins out the mayo so the resulting sauce is smooth and creamy, but not gloopy, thick and claggy like mayonnaise only Coleslaw sauces.
-Put the shredded cabbage on top of the onions and sauce in the bowl.
+The lemon juice thins out the mayonnaise, so the resulting sauce is smooth and creamy, but not gloopy, thick and claggy like some ready made coleslaw.
+Add the shredded cabbage on top of the onions and sauce in the bowl.

-Trim off the tops and bottoms of the carrots, peel and then grate in the coarse side of a box grater.
+Trim off the tops and bottoms of the carrots, peel and then grate using the coarse side of a box grater.

 Place the grated carrot in the bowl.

 If not using straight away, cover in cling film and refrigerate for up to 24 hours.
-This coleslaw is at it’s best the day you make it, but will keep for a day in an airtight container.
+While this coleslaw is at it’s best the day you make it, you can refrigerate and eat the following day.

-Again this is a fantastically portable dish, that makes it great for feasting with family, friends, work colleagues, in fact ANYONE.
-This Coleslaw is ideal for buffets (it’s easy to double/triple/quadruple the quantities.
-It is so easy, inexpensive, cheaper and way more delicious than the shop bought alternative.
-Try this recipe once – feel free to adjust the lemon/mayo ratio – and I bet you’ll think twice before buying shop bought Coleslaw again!
+Also, this is a fantastically portable dish and is great for taking to family and friend gatherings.
+And it is ideal for buffets, it’s easy to double, triple or quadruple the quantities.
+While being easy to make, inexpensive, cheaper and way more delicious than the shop bought alternative.
+As soon as you try this recipe I can guarantee you’ll think twice before buying shop bought Coleslaw again!